 What does other wooded land mean?

-Other wooded land is the EUDR category for certain tree, shrub, or bush-covered land that does not meet the definition of forest and is not predominantly agricultural or urban land.
+Tree, shrub, or bush-covered land above EUDR thresholds that is not classified as forest and is not predominantly agricultural or urban land.

 Regulation (EU) 2023/1115 on deforestation-free products